Ivan Pavlovich Maksimovich: Military career

-He was then transferred to the 41st Bukovina infantry regiment in Czerniowce, where from around 1911 he was the commander of the 1st battalion, from around 1912 he was the commander of the spare battalion, from around 1913/1914 again the commander of the 1st battalion.
+He was then transferred to the 41st Bukovina infantry regiment in Chernivtsi, where from around 1911 he was the commander of the 1st battalion, from around 1912 he was the commander of the spare battalion, from around 1913/1914 again the commander of the 1st battalion.
 Maksimovich was promoted to lieutenant colonel of infantry on May 1, 1914.
 After the outbreak of World War I in 1914, he remained an officer of the 41st regiment.
 He was promoted to the rank of infantry colonel on May 1, 1916.
 In May 1916 he was transferred from 41st regiment to the 57th Infantry regiment where he remained until 1917.
 He retired in November 1917.

 In the autumn of 1918 he commanded a garrison in Sanok, whose personnel consisted of soldiers of the 54th Moravian Infantry Regiment, stationed before the war in Sarajevo.

 With the beginning of World War I he took part in hostilities as a staff officer of the 41st Infantry Regiment.
 For brave and successful behavior in front of the enemy in December 1914 he was named a knight of the Order of the Iron Crown of the 3rd class with military decorations.
 He was awarded a medal for military service on the red flag, a distinction for military service for officers of the 3rd class, a bronze jubilee medal for the armed forces, a military jubilee cross, the Order of the Iron Crown of the 3rd class, a cross for military service, a German iron cross of the 2nd class, many other Austrian and German military honors.